-Recent UK entertainment sales figures for 2012 confirm that although physical sales are slowing, the market overwhelmingly still enjoys buying music, film and video games in the physical form of CD, DVD and Blu-ray compared to digital downloads, contributing to over 75% of market sales.
+Recent UK entertainment sales figures for 2012 confirm that, although physical sales are slowing, the market overwhelmingly still enjoys buying music, film and video games in the physical form of a CD, DVD and Blu-ray, contributing to over 75% of market sales.

-All the news these days is about how digital downloads has all but killed the sale of physical music albums and DVD movies, whilst it certainly is taking more and more of the market share every year, optical discs still retain the lions share of the market, and are showing huge resilience in a market fast trending towards digital downloads.
+The news these days is about how digital downloads has all but killed the sale of physical music albums and DVD movies.
+Whilst digital certainly is taking more and more of the market share every year, optical discs still retain the lion’s share of the market, and are showing huge resilience in a market fast trending towards digital downloads.

-It’s almost nine years since the launch of iTunes in the UK, and many predicted the immediate demise of the optical disc in all its glorified formats.
-However whilst sales of the physical format do continue to decline, interesting to note is 77.3% of the UK market share of all entertainment sales is still dominated by DVDs, CDs and Blu-ray.
+It’s been almost fifteen years since the launch of iTunes in the UK, and many predicted the immediate demise of the optical disc in all its glorified formats.
+However, whilst sales of the physical format do continue to decline, an interesting note is that 77.3% of the UK market share of all entertainment sales is still dominated by DVDs, CDs and Blu-ray.
 Yes, that’s not a typo, the optical disc formats still reign strong despite a decrease of 17.6% compared to 2011.

-The majority of this digital market share continues to be in the videogame sector which account for over 50% of digital sales, with the remaining being made up by music and films.
+The majority of this digital market share continues to be in the video game sector which accounts for over 50% of digital sales, with the remaining being made up by music and films.

-The landscape of videogame retailing has changed drastically, due to an increase in direct online sales, with video game manufacturers using a social online community model for retail of the game product for direct download to the computer, or games console, as well as an increasing trend of in-app or in-game purchases being offered to gamers.
-The outlook for a bricks and mortar video game retailer does not look good as the new model really only works in the online environment.
+The landscape of video game retailing has changed drastically in the last decade, due to an increase in direct online sales.
+Video game manufacturers have utilised a social online community model for retail of their game for direct download to computer, or games console, as well as an increasing trend of in-app or in-game purchases being offered to gamers.
+The outlook for a bricks and mortar video game retailer does not look good as the new model only really works in the online environment.

-With video downloads growing faster at 20% than music at 15%, video appears to out perform music but video is a new to the market so will show initial high market share figures as compared to digital music.
+With video downloads growing faster at 20% than music at 15%, video appears to out-perform music, but as video is new to the market it will show initial high market share figures compared to digital music.
 However a 15% growth for the established digital music sector is nothing short of phenomenal either.

 Overall sales for the entertainment industry were down 12%, to about £4.2bn.
 Some one-off factors do contribute to the trend of general decline.